azedta/travel-wizard/content.md

 [Include customer photos]

 “Travel Wizard made planning our honeymoon effortless.
 Every detail was taken care of, and the destinations were spot on!”
-(Emma Johnson)
+(Dave Bryson)
 “I’m amazed at how well the AI understood what I wanted.
 The trip to Patagonia was beyond my expectations!”
 (Michael Lee) “Travel Wizard is a lifesaver!
 I never have to worry about planning again.
 It’s like having a personal travel agent 24/7.”
-(Sophia Martinez)
+(Denis Gordon)
 “We used Travel Wizard for a family trip, and it was perfect for everyone.
 The eco-friendly options were a great touch.”
-(Raj Patel)
+(Matt Montoya)

 ### Section with logos of featured publications [see images]